IBM/workshop-quarkus-openshift-reactive-endpoints/workshop/exercise-07/README.md

 ![](../../images/log8.png)

-In Lab 4 [Deploying Sample Application](lab4.md) you have deployed an instance of the 'Articles' service called 'articles-reactive'.
+In Exercise 4 [Deploying Sample Application](../exercise-03/README.md) you have deployed an instance of the 'Articles' service called 'articles-reactive'.
 We will check LogDNA for output from this instance.
 Execute the following commands in the Cloud Shell:

 ```
 $ oc project cloud-native-starter